steftri/ERNI_hackathon_2023/README.md

 ## Intended Use

-A robot shall be able to drive thorugh a pre-defined parcours, while the operator is not physically present at the location of the parcours.
+A robot shall be able to drive thorugh a pre-defined parcours as fast as possible, while the operator is not physically present at the location of the parcours.

 ## Requirements

 ### Stakeholder Requirements

-#### StR01 - Solving a parcours
+#### StR01 - Solving a parcours from remote
-With the robot, it shall be possible to perform a drive through a parcours with the operator not beeing physically present at the location.
+With the robot, it shall be possible to perform a drive through a parcours with the operator not beeing physically present at the location as quickly as possible.

 ### System Requirements

-#### SysR01 - Video
-The system shall be able to display a video captured by the robot in real-time on a remote device

 #### SysR02 - Remote Control
-The system shall be able to controll the movement of the robot remotely
+The system shall be able to control the movement of the robot remotely.

+#### SysR03 - Lane Assist
+The system shall provide a lane assist.

 ### Frontend Software Requirements

+#### UiSW01 - Web application
+The software shall run on a web server outside of the local network

+#### UiSW02 - Manual control
+The software shall provide the posibility to control the robot manually.

+#### UiSW03 - Lane Assist support
+The software shall provide the posibility to engage the lane assist.

 ### Firmware SW Requirements

-#### SW01 Environment
+#### SW01 - Environment
 The software shall run on a Raspberry Pi 4 with a Robot HAT board.

-#### SW02 Motion
+#### SW02 - Motion
-The software shall be able to control the forward and backward motion with adjustable speed.
+The software shall be able to control the forward and backward motion.

-#### SW03 Steering
+#### SW03 - Steering
 The software shall be able to control the direction of the robot's movement.

-#### SW04 Video
+#### SW04 - Video
 The software shall be able to provide a real-time video from the robot's camera.

-#### SW05 RemoteControl
+#### SW05 - RemoteControl
 The software shall be able to receive and process remote control commands.

+#### SW06 - Lane Assist
+The software shall be able to follow a given track.

+#### SW07 - Minimum Turn radius
+The software shall be able to follow a track with a radius of down to 30 cm.

+#### SW08 - Gaps in the track
+The software shall be able to be tolerant against gaps in the track marking of up to 25 cm.